 The requirements of Parts 3 (Documentation), Part 4 (Dangerous Goods Safety Marks) and Part 5 (Means of Containment) do not apply to the transportation of UN1230, METHANOL, in this case.
 All other requirements of the TDG Regulations apply.

-This Equivalency Certificate authorizes the members of the Canadian Propane Association to transport UN1075, LIQUEFIED PETROLEUM GASES, Class 2.1, or UN1978, PROPANE, Class 2.1, with a label reduced to 30 mm in length.
+This equivalency certificate authorizes the members of the Canadian Propane Association to transport UN1075, LIQUEFIED PETROLEUM GASES, Class 2.1, or UN1978, PROPANE, Class 2.1, with a label reduced to 30 mm in length.
 The label identifying the primary class is displayed on the non-cylindrical part (shoulder) of the cylinder.

-This Equivalency Certificate authorizes the members of the Canadian Propane Association to transport propane cylinders without having to display the dangerous goods safety marks required for small means of containment.
+This equivalency certificate authorizes the members of the Canadian Propane Association to transport propane cylinders without having to display the dangerous goods safety marks required for small means of containment.
 The barbecue type cylinders or those used in recreational vehicle (for which the capacity in propane or liquefied petroleum gas is less than or equal to 30 liters) are collected at corner stores, service stations, grocery stores or hardware stores and are transported to the member of the Canadian Propane Association’s facility to be inspected, requalified, refilled, recycled, and/or disposed.

 This equivalency is no longer required as B620.20 version has incorporated these allowances into the code.